 - DigitalMarketer communities are not an extension of our Support Team, as reps do not monitor the community.
 However, our team is happy to help you via email, phone, and Live Chat, where your requests and feedback can be handled more efficiently.
 Please direct individual customer care issues and product inquiries to https://www.digitalmarketer.com/contact-us/

 - This is a group of your peers, not your leads.
-We take a very strong stance against promotion, lead generation, traffic grabs, and soliciting (this includes affiliate links).
+We take a very strong stance against incognito teaching and authority-grabbing, promotion, lead generation, traffic grabs, and soliciting (this includes affiliate links).
 Please do not offer your content or services unless a member personally asks you.
-You must offer services on the public thread unless specifically asked to private message.
-If a member in private message solicits you without establishing a prior relationship, please let us know at firstname.lastname@example.org so we can look into the issue.
+In these cases, those services must be shared on the public thread unless specifically asked by the requester to private message.
+If a member in a private message solicits you without establishing a prior relationship, please let us know at email@example.com so we can look into the issue.

 - The community platforms are moderated by DigitalMarketer, but the conversation belongs to everybody.
 We want every DigitalMarketer community to be a welcome space for intelligent discussion and support, and we expect members to help us achieve this by notifying us of potential problems and helping each other keep conversations inviting and appropriate.
 If you spot something problematic within the community, please report the post, reach out to the community manager, or contact us at firstname.lastname@example.org.